zdh2292390/Job2Vec-Job-Title-Benchmarkingwith-Collective-Multi-View-Representation-Learning/README.md

 ## Running the code
-The code is MATLAB code works in Ubuntu system.
+The code is python code works in Ubuntu system.
+Coming soon.

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)